IBM/browser-functions/docs/install.md

 ### Host
-When running in production there must be an environment variable called `HOST` which should be the domain name that has been registered for your server eg. browserfunctions.com
+When running in production there must be an environment variable called `HOST` which should be the domain name that has been registered for your server eg. browserfunctions.test

 ### Master access key
 When running in production there must be an environment variable called `MASTER_ACCESS_KEY`.
 This is used for accessing the admin console